Charles Lively (labor spy): Colorado

 Sometime after 1910, Lively became active in the Western Federation of Miners, initially as a union organizer before becoming its president.
 After returning to West Virginia, he was sent to Huerfano County, Colorado, assigned to infiltrate the UMWA local in La Veta, Colorado, and investigate a murder committed by union men.
 He did so successfully, using the name Everett Lively, and became vice-president of the local while working as a detective.
 He obtained evidence that led to the murder arrest of Jonathan Flockheart, who was secretary of the local.

 In 1914, during the Colorado Coalfield War, Lively fatally shot a striking miner, a Swedish immigrant named Swan Oleen, in a saloon in La Veta.
 Lively claimed that the shooting was in self-defense.
 According to his biographer R.G.
 Yoho, it is likely that Lively killed Oleen deliberately, perhaps because of Oleen's union activities, and that he did so in order to infiltrate the Huerfano County jail.
 While in jail, as Everett Lively, he gathered information on union activities for the detective agency.
 At the behest of Albert Felts, co-owner of the agency, Lively's stay in the jail was extended to 16 months for information-gathering purposes.
-Lively's activities in the jail were probably conducted with the knowledge of the county sheriff, who was anti-union.
-Lively subsequently pleaded guilty to involuntary manslaughter, and was sentenced to ten days in jail, with credit for time served.
+Lively's activities in the jail were likely conducted with the knowledge of the county sheriff, who was anti-union.
+Lively subsequently pleaded guilty to involuntary manslaughter and was sentenced to ten days in jail, with credit for time served.
 He was freed and ordered to leave Colorado, a decision that was necessary for his protection after the union became aware that he was a spy.

 After leaving Colorado in 1915, he worked for Baldwin-Felts in Missouri for about a year, and then was assigned to Oklahoma, Kansas and Illinois, where he was located in 1917.
 His work in those regions is not known due to destruction of the agency's records in future years.